 Next Steps

-proposed solution to the sampling design task discussed in this chapter will be revealed in Chapter 7.
+The optimization problem and a proposed solution to the sampling design task discussed in this chapter will be revealed in Chapter 7.
 The methods discussed in subsequent chapters in Part I (i.e., Chapters 3-6) will provide you with the tools to solve the allocation problem yourself.
 We will periodically revisit the VUV design team discussions prior to Chapter 7 to provide insight into their decisions and procedures.